XavierSpycy/NumPyMultilayerPerceptron/README.md

 ### 4.6 Progress Bar Integration
 In our recent update, we have integrated the `tqdm()` function from the `tqdm` library into the training process.
 While this enhancement doesn't provide real-time metrics display during training, it introduces a progress bar.
 This bar not only visualizes the elapsed time for each epoch but also estimates the time of completion.

-During the training procedure, the following output will be displayed in the VS Code terminal:
+During the training procedure, the following output will be displayed in the terminal:

 ```47%|████████████████████████████████████████████████████████████▏                                                                  | 237/500 [10:15<11:26,  2.61s/it]```